WHUzhusihan96/myTransferlearning/JDA-13/readme.md

 There's also having code in python style, and also i write `JDA.ipynb` by myself and refer to the following work.(`TCA.py` can be seen here [[WJD]](https://github.com/jindongwang/transferlearning/tree/master/code/traditional/JDA))

 There's a little different between the code written by myself and WJD in python style.
 I think i'm right.
-But the accuracy is similar.
+But the accuracy is similar.You can select what you think better.

 Many thanks to Wang J.D. for sharing his experience and knowledge.His introduction to JDA [[here]](https://zhuanlan.zhihu.com/p/27336930)